FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Analysis of

+Finally, note that~\pref{eq:sys_id} is implied by the final accuracy guarantee, since we may choose $R$ to be the total variation distance between our model and the true transition dynamics at time $h$, which is clearly a sparse reward function.

-With the sampling oracle, the argument is very similar.
-We call~\pref{lem:gen_sampling_planner} to obtain $\hat{\Sigma}$ and $\rho$, and we do the Cauchy-Schwarz step using $\hat{\Sigma}$.
+\paragraph{Analysis with the sampling oracle.} With the sampling oracle, the argument is very similar.
+The main difference is in~\pref{lem:planner_intermediate}, which is the only place where we use the exact planner.
+Instead, we modify the proof of~\pref{lem:planner_intermediate} to instead use~\pref{lem:gen_sampling_planner} to obtain $\hat{\Sigma}$ and $\rhopre$, and we do the Cauchy-Schwarz step using $\hat{\Sigma}$.
 By~\pref{lem:gen_sampling_planner} the first term is still $O(T\beta)$ and for the second term we pay an additive $O(\beta)$ to translate from $\hat{\Sigma}$ to $\Sigma$ (since the spectral norm error is $O(\nicefrac{\beta}{d})$ and Euclidean norm of the term involving $\hat{\mu}_{h-1}$ is at most $d$).
-This we have an additional $O(\alpha\beta)$ term in the bound.
-Thus in this case, the condition is

-Note that via~\pref{lem:gen_sampling_planner}, we have $T \leq O(d\log(1+\nicefrac{1}{\beta})/\beta)$, the new condition (the third one) subsumes the second one, but only incurs a logarithmic overhead.

-\paragraph{Final steps.} To finish the proof of~\pref{thm:main}, we set the parameters to verify~\pref{eq:parameter_requirements}, calculate the total sample complexity, and derive the performance guarantee using~\pref{eq:induction_coverage} and~\pref{eq:induction_tv}.
+This we have an additional $O(\alpha\beta)$ term in the sample-based analog of~\pref{lem:planner_intermediate}.
+However, as we use the bound $T \leq O(d\log(1+\nicefrac{1}{\beta})/\beta)$ in the remaining calculations, the new $O(\alpha \beta)$ term is only larger than the $O(\alpha d/T)$ term by a logarithmic factor.
+In particular, above we have a $\sqrt{d\beta}$ term in the bound for $\epsescape$, but with the sampling oracle, we will additionally have a $O(\sqrt{T}\beta) = O(\sqrt{d\beta\log(1+\nicefrac{1}{\beta})})$ term in this bound.
+Ultimately, this only affects the final sample complexity bound in logarithmic factors.
+We adjust the failure probability accordingly, using $\delta/2$ probability for invocations of~\pref{lem:gen_sampling_planner}, and $\delta/2$ for the invocations of~\pref{corr:mle}.
+As we invoke the planner polynomially many times, the total number of calls to the sampling oracle is polynomial in all parameters.